 Broken Sword: I’ve been on something of an Adventure game kick lately and this looked good after I finished Monkey Island.
 I’ve played through Cairo so far.
 Its good, but its attempts at humor fall completely flat.
 It is just painful at times.

 Binary Domain: Another PS+ game that I likely would not have played otherwise.
 It is a cover based shooter, like Gears of War.
 However, it is made by the people who make the Yakuza games.
 While it does play largely like the Western equivalents, there is something very Japanese about this game.
 It isn’t present in the art style so much, it has a kind of anime Blade Runner feel to it.
+It is hard to explain exactly what I mean.
 I played the first two chapters and enjoyed it.
 I’m not rushing to finish this up, but I’m not likely to abandon it completely.

 Bravely Default: Near the start of February this will hit.
 The demo is scads of fun.
 Its predecessor, 4 Heroes of Light, was largely great.
 It looks to be the best Final Fantasy of the foreseeable future.